Zhoroaan/johanbernhardsson.se/markdown/games/lake_ridden.md

 ﻿---
 title: Lake Ridden
 startDate: 2015-12-01 09:00
-youtubeId: TFu7EGS9EKo
+youtubeId: RvUGYnKDB2o
 ---

-I'm the co-founder of the indie game studio Midnight Hub and we are working on our first game Lake Ridden.
+I'm the co-founder of the indie game studio Midnight Hub and we have released Lake Ridden on Steam, Gog and Humble Store.

-Lake Ridden is a story driven first person mystery game.
-Check it out: [www.midnighthub.com](http://www.midnighthub.com)
+Lake Ridden is a story driven first person puzzle game.
+Check it out: [www.midnighthub.com](https://www.midnighthub.com)